Arts and attractions

 Iowa State holds the nation's largest campus public collection of sculptures by Christian Petersen, who was artist-in-residence from 1934 to 1955.

-You can take a virtual look at some campus art with University Museums' Digital Art on Campus project.
+You can take a virtual look at the University Museums’ Collection of over 30,000 objects Digital Art on Campus project.